zacholade/chess-ai/README.md

 [ ] Filter pseudo legal moves by legal moves.
 (Pins, moving into check).

-[ ] Implement an AI which can use this move.
+[ ] Implement an AI which can use this move data to find the 'optimal' move.